Ile d’Aix (Aix Island)

-Ile d’Aix is an absolute must-see while traveling the Atlantic coast, so get ready to enter another world on this, almost tropical, island.
+Ile d’Aix is an absolute must-see while traveling the Atlantic coast, so get ready to enter another world on this almost tropical island.

 Cycling Around Ile d’Aix

 Best of all, there is no traffic on the island!
 The only way to get around is by bike or walking.
 This means it’s incredibly peaceful, and the unbelievable natural beauty of this island is protected.
-Hire a bike in the only village (here at Cyclaix) and follow one of the many cycle paths that go across the island to secret coves, forests, lighthouses, and to visit Liedot Fort.
+Hire a bike in the only village (here at Cyclaix) and follow one of the many cycle paths that go across the island to secret coves, forests, and lighthouses and to visit Liedot Fort.

 It’s only 7km to cycle around the whole island, which won’t take long.
 However, we recommend dedicating at least half a day to explore all its corners.
 Trust us when we say you’ll want to stop off and swim at every beautiful cove.

 Make sure to visit the island’s village for lunch.
-While you’re here, take some photos of the gorgeous rows of cottages, with colorful shutters, bikes, and vibrant flower gardens.
+While you’re here, take some photos of the gorgeous rows of cottages with colorful shutters, bikes, and vibrant flower gardens.

 Where to Stay on the Island

 Want to stay for longer on Ile d’Aix?
 It’s possible to stay at one of the only two hotels in the village or a camp.
 However, it’s advised to book well in advance, as there aren’t many accommodation options and it’s a popular option for French holidaymakers.
-(See the accommodation options here)

 Taking the Ferry to Aix Island